I Corps (South Vietnam): 1964

-By the end of the year US advisers acknowledge that pacification had "made little progress, if any."
+By the end of the year, US advisers acknowledged that pacification had "made little progress, if any."
 All of I Corps' provincial advisory teams considered the state of pacification as unsatisfactory.
-US officers attributed this state of affairs to the enemy’s growing strength, the result of increased recruiting and, particularly worrisome in their minds, increased North Vietnamese infiltration.
+US officers attributed this state of affairs to the enemy's growing strength, the result of increased recruiting and, particularly worrisome in their minds, increased North Vietnamese infiltration.
 One Marine officer stated "If this input is continued, we will shortly be in the third phase of counterinsurgency," that is, mobile conventional warfare.
 Population control was assessed to have declined from 81% in January to 51% in December.

-At the end of 1964 a US Army helicopter aviation company or USMC helicopter squadron was assigned in direct support of each Vietnamese infantry division.
+At the end of 1964, a US Army helicopter aviation company or USMC helicopter squadron was assigned in direct support of each Vietnamese infantry division.
 Further fixed-wing transport, reconnaissance, and observation aircraft were available as well.
 As a result, each senior Corps adviser had between 70 and 100 aircraft at his disposal, with MACV retaining control over the rest.